-Noval's main objective is to optimise the use of Viohalco's real estate holdings.
+Noval's main objective is to optimise the use of Viohalco's real estate assets.
 Viohalco and its companies own a wide portfolio of commercial and industrial properties.
-The most important properties, which are or were developed by Viohalco, are located in Greece (Athens, Thessaloniki, Piraeus, Aspropyrgos, Corinth) and Bulgaria and include, among others, office complexes, shopping malls, industrial buildings and warehouses.
+The most important properties, which are or have been developed by Viohalco, are located in Greece (Athens, Thessaloniki, Piraeus, Aspropyrgos, Corinth) and Bulgaria and include, among others, hospitality assets, office complexes, shopping malls, industrial buildings and warehouses.
 In addition, Viohalco holds a number of significant plots in prime locations for future development.